What an MLP Knows, When It's a Kernel

 What a kernel layer carries

-The shortest argument for what a kernel-shaped unit gives you is to put one next to the standard ReLU unit and show them side by side.
+What changes the moment a single unit computes a kernel instead of an affine map?
+Put one next to the standard ReLU unit and the difference is visible before any algebra.
 The ReLU unit’s response is a half-plane: above the affine hyperplane wx+b=0\mathbf{w} \cdot \mathbf{x} + b = 0 it is positive and grows without bound; below the hyperplane it is zero.
-There is no notion of a peak in input space, no symmetric “this is the input the unit is looking for” — the unit carries a direction, not a point.
+There is no notion of a peak in input space, no symmetric “this is the input the unit is looking for”, the unit carries a direction, not a point.
 (This is the same distinction Opposite Is Not Different draws when it argues that cosine similarity has three landmarks: the unit’s direction on the sphere is only ever maximally different from its negation, not from an orthogonal alternative.)
 The kernel unit, by contrast, is a localised bump centred at a learnable point.

 click either chart to set θ · hover to read the activation at the cursor